ed-fish/ed-fish.github.io/_pages/about.md

 My first paper was accepted for publication at the IEEE International Conference on Image Processing 2021 which introduced a novel method for combining spatio-temporal contrastive networks with multi-modal collaborative experts for self-supervised video understanding.
 As part of this work we also presented the worlds largest movie trailer data set including pre-computed expert embeddings for ~8000 movies.

-I am currently working on a paper for CVPR 2022 which introduces a new multi-modal spatio-temporal attention architecture for video classification - this will be available on arxiv after the review period.

 My background is a little unconventional - I went to university to study violin and composition but ended up spending most of my time fiddling with electronics and teaching myself to program.
 Following my degree I worked as a creative technologist and educator, working with companies and institutions such as [Foster & Partners](https://www.fosterandpartners.com/), [Sky](https://www.sky.com/), [Grimshaw](https://grimshaw.global/), [University of East London](https://www.uel.ac.uk/), and [Mayor of London](https://www.london.gov.uk/) helping to develop creative tech initiatives to get more young people interested in programming.
 In 2019 I was elected as a fellow of the Royal Society of the Arts [(FRSA)](https://en.wikipedia.org/wiki/Fellow_of_the_Royal_Society_of_Arts) in recognition of my commitment to positive social change.

-Excited by advances in Computer Vision and with the long term goal of becoming a research scientist I made a change in career and began my PhD - it turns out that teaching machines is just as challenging and rewarding as teaching humans :)
+Excited by advances in Computer Vision and with the goal of moving into software enginnering and research I decided to start a PhD.

+I am currently applying for intenships for Spring and Summer 2022.
+If you are looking for a super motivated software engineer with experience in machine learning please get in touch.